 Shannah has studied and practiced yoga for the last 15 years and is a registered teacher certified at Kripalu Center for Yoga and Health and through Tom Gillette at Eyes of the World Yoga in Providence, RI.
-Her teaching synthesizes the various styles of yoga she has intensively studied, including Kripalu, Iyengar, Ashtanga, Yin, Power Vinyasa and Anusara.
-She is honored to have studied with many wonderful teachers including Tom Gillette, Seane Corn, Paul Grilley, Richard Freeman, Erich Schiffman, David Swenson, Shiva Rea, Rodney Yee, Patricia Walden, Barbara Benaugh, Annie Carpenter, Kathryn Budig and Schyuler Grant.
-In addition to owning, directing and teaching at The Yoga Room, she currently teaches for Tom Gillette at Eyes of the World Yoga Center in Providence, RI. and guest teaches at On the Mat Yoga in Concord, MA, and at many studios throughout Northern New England.
+Her teaching synthesizes many styles and traditions, including Kripalu, Iyengar, Ashtanga, Yin, Power Vinyasa, Ensure.
+She is honored to have studied with many wonderful teachers including Tom Gillette, Andrei Ram, Seane Corn, Paul Grilley, Richard Freeman, Erich Schiffman, David Swenson, Shiva Rea, Rodney Yee, Colleen Saidman, Patricia Walden, Barbara Benaugh, Annie Carpenter, Kathryn Budig, Schyuler Grant and Elena Brower.
+In addition to owning, directing and teaching at The Yoga Room, she currently teaches for Tom Gillette at Eyes of the World Yoga Center in Providence, RI. and guest teaches at On the Mat Yoga in Concord, MA, Dancing Crow Yoga in Hingham, MA and at many studios throughout Northern New England.

 Bettina started practicing yoga in 1978 and has been teaching since 1995.
 She was certified as a teacher at Kripalu, and has also studied Iyengar, Ashtanga, Hatha and Anusara yoga under many wonderful teachers.